 Dozvedieť sa viac

-🗠 Microsoft fined for violating settlement
+Microsoft fined for violating settlement

 The European Commission impose a EUR 561 million fine on Microsoft for violating the web browser settlement.
-FSFE had warned of the settlement's lack of a monitoring mechanism.
+The FSFE had warned of the settlement's lack of a monitoring mechanism.

 Dozvedieť sa viac

-♻ Launch of Free Your Android
+Free Your Android launched

 Most smartphones come with non-free software and some restrictions.
-FSFE stars a campaign to help users free their phones and use Free Software apps.
+The FSFE stars a campaign to help users free their phones and use Free Software apps.

 Dozvedieť sa viac

-♻ The FSFE raised concerns over the Nortel patent portfolio sale
+Concerns over the Nortel patent portfolio sale

-FSFE calls on US competition regulators about faulty competition settlement regarding sale of Nortel patent portfolio.
+The FSFE calls on US competition regulators about faulty competition settlement regarding sale of Nortel patent portfolio.
 The lawsuit occurs in November 2013, as Rockstar sues Google over Android.

 Dozvedieť sa viac